oneclickdapp/ethereum-auth/README.md

   await logIn("walletConnect")
 ```

+> Note: Don't forget to update Redwood.toml if you add new environment variables

 ## Additional Resources

 Now that you've completed setup, you might find these resources useful.
 More docs/examples are welcome here!